silviodonato/VHbbUF/README.md

- in `inputstep2.ini` Section [Weight], edit the MC event weights in `inputstep2.ini` Section [Trigger], edit the Data trigger in `inputstep2.ini` Section [Selection], edit the signal and control regions enable reader.write_HelperTMVA(), disable the rest python pyhelper.py copy printout to HelperTMVA.h in `TrimTree.C`, edit the BDT .xml files to load, then run python run_TrimTree.py stitch the Step 4's (remember to edit $DIR in the script)
+ in `inputstep2.ini` Section [Weight], edit the MC event weights in `inputstep2.ini` Section [Trigger], edit the Data trigger in `inputstep2.ini` Section [Selection], edit the signal and control regions enable reader.write_HelperTMVA() in pyhelper.py, disable the rest python pyhelper.py copy printout to HelperTMVA.h: python pyhelper.py > HelperTMVA.h in `TrimTree.C`, edit the BDT .xml files to load, then run python run_TrimTree.py stitch the Step 4's (remember to edit $DIR in the script)